Skip to main content

 Exercise Group.

-At the start of this section, you learned that the latitude of a place is the angle between a line drawn from the center of the earth to that point and the equatorial plane.
-If the radius of the Earth is 3,959 miles, calculate the arc length, s, along the surface of the earth for each value of θ:
+At the start of this section, we learned that the latitude of a place is the angle between a line drawn from the center of the earth to that point and the equatorial plane.
+If the radius of the Earth is 3,959 miles, calculate the arc length, s, along the surface of the earth for each value of θ.

 82.